A short introduction to the facilities of my office

 I keep a library of books, journals and papers, including a collection of old text and reference books about architecture, history and building, on paper and in digital form.
 You can see many of my paper books in my online catalog.
 See some random books below.

 I mostly use Windows computers.
 My main machine is a custom-built tower full of acronyms, with a pair of nicely calibrated and profiled Eizo monitors and a classic IBM buckling spring keyboard.
 Away from my desk, I use an X-series ThinkPad.
-I have Fuji-Xerox and Epson printers, and Nikon and Epson scanners.
-Everything is connected together with Gigabit Ethernet, Wi-Fi, SCSI, USB, FTTP and baling twine.
+I have Epson and Fuji-Xerox printers and Epson scanners.
+Everything is connected together with Gigabit Ethernet, Wi-Fi, Bluetooth, USB, FTTP and baling twine.

-I depend on Microsoft Word and the other Office 2013.
+I depend on Microsoft Word and the other Office programs.
 Other staples include Adobe Acrobat, InDesign, Lightroom, PhotoShop and Dreamweaver.

 I have renounced film cameras and gone over completely to digital capture.
-I mainly use Canon EOS 5D and 5D Mark II cameras, with various lenses ranging from 14mm to 200mm.
+For serious work I mainly use Canon EOS full-frame DSLR cameras, with various lenses ranging from 16mm to 200mm.
+I also use Fujifilm X-series cameras when I want a more compact kit.